jaredly/geometricart/Roadmap.md

 UP NEXT:

+- [ ] PATHSSSS
+- [ ] how to add? ~simpler one is: point, segment, point.
+	- have a `pendingPath`
+	- need to be able to find segments adjacent to a point should be quite doable.

+FUTURE TOOLS:

+- [ ] click 2 points, get the incircle
+- [ ] 3 points, get the circumcircle

+---

 - [x] Looks like lineCircle intersection is wonky -- see example.
 - [x] vertical lines are wrongg
 - [x] make a way to export